 For adult players in their first year of exploring the classical guitar, the Cordoba Dolce with 630 mm scale length is a great choice.
 The Dolce has a solid cedar top, not a laminated one.
 Solid woods are found in costlier instruments and not seen in this price range.
 That’s a straight win because the top wood has the most direct bearing on the sound.

-Besides the top wood being solid Western Red Cedar, the back and sides are Mahogany, a good and standard choice of wood.
-Like most Cordobas, the Dolce has a Spanish fan bracing which is the arrangement of wooden struts under the top wood.
+Besides the top wood being solid Western Red Cedar, the back and sides are Mahogany, a standard choice of wood.
+Like most Cordobas, the Dolce has a Spanish fan bracing, which is the arrangement of wooden struts under the top wood.
 The bracing too has a bearing on resonance.
 Check the price of a Cordoba Dolce (Amazon link).

 Again, for a guitar in this price range, the Cordoba Dolce has a two-way truss rod to adjust the neck angle.
 You won’t be using it often but it’s great that it is there.
 As another indication of its quality build, the nut and saddle are made of bone, not plastic.
 This too is uncommon at this price range.

-These are good features for the price and the guitar will keep a student good company at least for years.
+These are good features for the price and the guitar will keep a student good company for the beginning years and more.
 And it’s just right for those with small hands.
 The Dolce is slightly more costly than a basic full-size beginner guitar, for sure, but for the benefits it offers, the price is reasonable.

 Just for the sake of clarity, I must mention that the Cordoba Dolce is not the same as the Cordoba C9 Dolce (this is a confusing name given by some retailers to the popular Cordoba C9 Parlor).
 The C9 variants are in the more expensive category and meant for the intermediate level player like the main C9 model itself.
 The one we are talking about here – the Cordoba Dolce (without the C9) – is in the $350 ballpark and aimed at beginners.